 Often, we just have one course at a meal but sometimes we have more than one How many courses is the most you have had at a meal and what was the occasion?
 Typically, in the UK the final course of a meal is sweet.
 What names do we give that course?

 Buffet

 What do you do at a buffet meal?

 Dish

 This word has two meanings.
 Tick the correct ones.

-A line A container for food To run quickly A meal in a container which is ready to eat A large table
+A line A meal in a container which is ready to eat